Frequently Asked Questions

 What is the timeline for the Fall Brook Elementary School Building project?

-This project is expected to take anywhere from five to seven years given the rigorous and multi-step process the MSBA requires.
-The process began in December 2022 when the MSBA invited the City of Leominster into the Eligibility Period following the submittal of a Statement of Interest (SOI).
-It is anticipated that construction of the Fall Brook Elementary School project will take place between Summer 2026 and Summer 2029, with the new school being open for classes in January 2029.
-The final project schedule will be developed during Schematic Design.
+Typical MSBA school projects take anywhere from five to seven years to complete given the rigorous and multi-step process the MSBA requires.
+The process for Fall Brook Elementary School began in December 2022 when the MSBA invited the City of Leominster into the Eligibility Period in response to the district’s Statement of Interest (SOI).
+The design phase is ongoing and is expected to continue through July 2026.
+The project is scheduled for bidding in summer 2026 and construction to begin in October 2026.
+The new school building is scheduled to be open for classes in January 2029 followed by demolition of the existing building and completion of site work by summer 2029.

 How much will the project cost?
 How will the project be paid for?